 Successful Re-Entry Means Learning New Habits

 Once people are stable, they need a longer-term plan to take it to the next level.
 Personal planning can help people develop permanent routes out of homelessness and despair.
 A 5-year plan has immediate and long-range goals that are always adjustable.
-The key is that coaches and mentors can act like a personal board of directors to help keep people on track and accountable and guide them to success.
+The key is that friends, coaches, mentors and others can act like a personal board of directors to help keep people on track and accountable and guide them to success.

 I’m currently finding that helping re-entering people with budgeting is key.
 I call my role “budget buddy”.
 I meet with my friend and mentee every payday to disperse pocket money cash while he saves everything else in preparation for being able to move from the Salvation Army shelter to his own apartment one year into his meth recovery and having stabilized his schizophrenia.
 I keep his debit card in my possession.
 Before trying that, his compulsion to spend was self-defeating.
 He was always broke just a few days after payday.
 This is the first time he’s saved money in his life.